I. Rice Pereira

-Irene Rice Pereira (August 5, 1902 – January 11, 1971) was an American abstract artist, poet and philosopher who played a major role in the development of modernism in the United States.
-She is known for her work in the genres of geometric abstraction, abstract expressionism and lyrical abstraction, as well as her use of the principles of the Bauhaus school.
+Irene Rice Pereira (August 5, 1902 – January 11, 1971), known professionally as I. Rice Pereira, was an American abstract artist, poet and philosopher who played a major role in the development of modernism in the United States.
+Pereira is known for her work in the genres of geometric abstraction, abstract expressionism and lyrical abstraction, as well as her use of the principles of the Bauhaus school.
 Her paintings and writings were significantly influenced by the complex intellectual currents of the 20th century.

 Early life

-Pereira was born Irene Rice on August 5, 1902 in Chelsea, Massachusetts, a suburb of Boston, the eldest of three sisters and one brother.
-Her sister Juanita Rice Guccione was also a painter.
-During her career, she often gave her year of birth as 1907, which appears on some legal documents.
+Irene M. Rice was born August 5, 1902 in Chelsea, Massachusetts to Emery Rice and Hilda Rice (née Vanderbiet).
+Pereira's father, a baker, was born in Poland and immigrated to the United States as a child.
+Pereira's maternal grandfather was born in Vienna, and her maternal grandmother was born to a Polish Jewish family in Poznań.

+Pereira was the eldest of four siblings, and was the older sister of the painter Juanita Guccione (née Anita Rice).
 She spent her childhood in Great Barrington, Massachusetts, where she spent time reading and writing poetry.
 After her father died in 1918 she and her family moved to Brooklyn, New York.
 In 1922 she began working as a stenographer in an accountant's office to help support her family in the wake of her father's death.
 She briefly attended courses in fashion design at the Traphagen School of Fashion and night courses in literature at New York University, and began taking evening art classes at Manhattan's Washington Irving High School.
 She immersed herself in the bohemian world of Greenwich Village and had a brief affair with the poet and novelist Maxwell Bodenheim.